histechup/guestlist-manager-cli-csharp/README.md

 ![alt text](https://miro.medium.com/max/700/1*X_kUhGLtff22cTbfWVc82w.png)

-The main purpose of this article is to share code and to present some basics principles on how to implements CRUD (Create Read Update Delete) operations in a MongoDB database with C#.
+The main purpose of this article is to share code and to present some basics principles on how to implement CRUD (Create Read Update Delete) operations in a MongoDB database with C#.

 ---